Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/SLES_Image.md

 ## Procedure

-Perform the following steps to configure and boot a SLES image on an Application type node.
+Perform the following steps to configure and boot a SLE HPC image on an Application type node.

 1. Log in to the master node `ncn-m001`.
 All commands in this procedure are run from the master node.